ekmungai/eloquent-ifrs-docs/content/docs/recycling.md

 weight: 11
 ---

 Recycling referes to the temporary deletion and subsequent restoration of objects in the package.
 All objects in the package are recyclable.
-Recycled objects may also be permanently destroyed, but this action does not no remove them from the database but instead only marks them as having been deleted,
+Recycled objects may also be permanently destroyed, but this action does not no remove them from the database but instead only marks them as having been destroyed.

 ### Attributes
 + `user_id`: The id of the user associated with the recycledObject.
 Defaults to the id of the logged in user.